 Burp Cloths: Another item I only use for the first few months, but you’ll want a lot!
 Babies spit up and it’s helpful not to have to do laundry all of the time.

 Bottles: Whether your breastfeeding or formula feedings, it’s a good idea to have some bottles on hand!
-I used these when Mia was a newborn and she loved them!
+I used these bottles when my third was a newborn and she loved them!

-Crib and Mattress: We went with this crib for both Hudson and Ella.
+Crib and Mattress: We went with the IKEA crib for both Hudson and Ella.
 It has a nice modern look but without the expensive price tag.
-Babies bite on their cribs, so I’m glad we didn’t spend a lot of money.
-This crib also converts to a toddler bed.
-This is the crib we are using for Mia.
+Because babies bite on their cribs when they get older, I’m glad we didn’t spend a lot of money.
+The crib also converts to a toddler bed.

 Sheets: We have two sets of sheets for each kiddo.
 I love any of the crib sheet options here.